seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 #### Step 1.
 Clone the Repository

-*Before starting, please ensure Git, R, and RStudio are installed, and an internet connection is possible (see Appendix IV for installation guides).*
+*Before starting, please ensure Git and R are installed, and an internet connection is possible (see Appendix IV for installation guides).*

 Open your command-line tool (or GitHub Desktop) and clone this repository to